 For lovers of bird watching, Galveston Island is one of the top spots in North America.
 Experts and novices alike can spend hours enjoying the 500-plus species of birds which make Galveston their permanent or temporary home.

-The official bird of Galveston Island is the Reddish Egret, a rare bird which can only be found in a few areas along the Gulf Coast.
-With the Reddish Egret in declining numbers, Galveston Island is one of the few places to catch sight of this beautiful creature.
+The official bird of Galveston Island is the Reddish Egret.
+This is a magnificent, rare bird which can only be found in several areas along the Gulf Coast.
+With the Reddish Egret’s population in decline, Galveston Island is one of the few places to catch sight of this beautiful creature.

 Each spring over 200 species of birds migrate to or through Galveston Island.
 During this time a four day extravaganza of bird watching and nature photography takes flight: FeatherFest.
 With more than a hundred tours, workshops, and family-friendly events, it attracts watchers from around the world.
 Come visit during FeatherFest for a fun learning experience while enjoying the variety of birds.

 If you can’t make it then, Galveston Island State Park is known for excellent bird sightings and is open daily.
 Moody Gardens also offers exciting, educational classes to learn more about these cute coastal creatures.